Soumyabrata/color-channels/README.md

 # Systematic Study of Color Spaces and Components for the segmentation of sky/cloud images

-With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: S. Dev, Y. H. Lee, S. Winkler, Systematic Study of Color Spaces and Components for the segmentation of sky/cloud images, *Proc.
+With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: `S. Dev, Y. H. Lee, S. Winkler, Systematic Study of Color Spaces and Components for the segmentation of sky/cloud images, *Proc.
 IEEE International Conference on Image Processing (ICIP)*, Oct.
-2014.
+2014`.

+Please cite the above paper if you intend to use whole/part of the code.
+This code is only for academic and research purposes.

 ### Authors
 * Soumyabrata Dev, Nanyang Technological University, Singapore